 Raynaud's can be the first symptom of scleroderma and may occur many years before other symptoms.
-However, only a very small proportion of people with Raynaud's will develop scleroderma, only 1 in every 100 people with Raynaud's.
+However, only a very small proportion of people with Raynaud's will develop scleroderma.

 Scleroderma is a rare condition involving blood vessels, the immune system and the body's connective tissue.
 More formally, it is a rheumatic, autoimmune connective tissue disease, characterised by over production of collagen.
 The word comes from two Greek words, 'sclero' meaning hard and 'derma', skin.
-The number of those affected by scleroderma are currently estimated at about 12,000 in the UK.
+The number of those affected by scleroderma are currently estimated at about 19,000 in the UK.

 Collagen is a protein that 'binds' the body together - present in the skin blood vessels, joints and internal organs.
 Scleroderma is a condition where the fibroblast cells produce too much collagen, resulting in swelling, thickening, fibrosis (hardening) and scarring both externally in the skin and progressively, internally with major organ involvement, including the kidneys, heart and lungs.
-Scleroderma is a life limiting condition and in some forms of the condition can be life threatening, however there are a range of treatment options available to limit the impact of the condition and many people live a full and rewarding life.
+Scleroderma is a life-limiting condition and in some forms of the condition can be life threatening; however there are a range of treatment options available to limit the impact of the condition and many people live a full and rewarding life.

-For 90% of people with Scleroderma, Raynaud's was there first symptom.
-This is whyit's important to note any further changes to your condition, and look out for the three following symptoms.
+For 98% of people with scleroderma, secondary Raynaud's was their first symptom.
+That's why it's important to note any further changes to your condition, and look out for the three following symptoms.